pymultitudes/pymultitudes.github.io/_posts/2020-05-29-Five Pytorch functions you should know.md

 <iframe src="https://jovian.ml/embed?url=https://jovian.ml/pymultitudes/01-tensor-operations/v/6&cellId=20" title="Jovian Viewer" height="151" width="800" frameborder="0" scrolling="auto"></iframe>
 </div>

 For very big positive or negative number the output grows asymptotically to 1 or minus 1.
-Here below it is automatically rounded.
+Sometimes we need to map the output values in between -1 to 1 like yes or no, and this is why we use activation functions like `tanh()` with Neural Networks.

 <div style="border-radius: 10px; align: center; overflow: hidden;">
 <iframe src="https://jovian.ml/embed?url=https://jovian.ml/pymultitudes/01-tensor-operations/v/6&cellId=22" title="Jovian Viewer" height="151" width="800" frameborder="0" scrolling="auto"></iframe>